 Uncover more unmissable sights at The Story of Fife Pilgrim Kingdom.

 In this area of Fife, the paths taken by pilgrims hundreds of years ago are now largely concealed beneath the industrial landscape.
-The Medieval travellers looked out for each other when the going got tough, and were bonded together through shared experience.
+The medieval travellers looked out for each other when the going got tough, and were bonded through shared experience.
 In this way, they were not so dissimilar to the mining communities that later developed here.

 Kinglassie was a popular rest point for pilgrims making their way to St Andrews.
 There has been a church here since the 1100s, although the current one dates from 1773.
 The parish church and St Finglassin’s holy well were popular pilgrim destinations as places for healing and prayer.

 Following the Protestant Reformation in the late-1500s, pilgrimage was outlawed in Scotland.
 A Parliamentary Act of 1581 made pilgrimage to chapels, wells and crosses a punishable offence.
 The Synod of Fife felt the need to pass a further motion in 1649 demanding punishment for visiting holy wells.
 People were clearly prepared to take the risk.